 Wegovy 7.2mg: Wegovy’s New Dose Explained

-However, Wegovy does have a rival when it comes to determining the most effective injection on the market.
+However, Wegovy has a rival in determining the most effective injection on the market.
 Mounjaro, with its active ingredient tirzepatide, can lead to greater weight loss.
-Its dual agonist mechanism of action and higher maximum dosage mean you could lose around 22.5% of your starting body weight, compared to 15% with Wegovy.
+Its dual-agonist mechanism of action and higher maximum dosage mean that you could lose approximately 22.5% of your starting body weight.
+This is higher than Wegovy’s potential results.

 START YOUR WEGOVY CONSULTATION TODAY